The first- and second-order magneto-optical effects and intrinsically anomalous transport in 2D van der Waals layered magnets CrXY (X = S, Se, Te; Y = Cl, Br, I): Results and discussion

 Especially, the peaks of $\theta_K$ and $\theta_F$ for ML and BL Cr\textit{XY} appear at almost the same incident photon energy, as shown in Figs.~\ref{fig:MOK} and~\ref{fig:MOF}.
 In the moderate energy range (1 $\sim$ 5 eV), the $\theta_K$ and $\theta_F$ are remarkably large.
-Taking Cr\textit{X}Br as examples, the maximal values of $\theta_K$ ($\theta_F$) for ML Cr\textit{X}Br (\textit{X} = S, Se, Te) are 0.58$^\circ$ (0.06$^\circ$), 0.57$^\circ$ (0.08$^\circ$), and 0.51$^\circ$ (0.09$^\circ$), respectively.
-And the maximal values of $\theta_K$ ($\theta_F$) for BL Cr\textit{X}Br (\textit{X} = S, Se, Te) are 1.08$^\circ$ (0.11$^\circ$), 1.09$^\circ$ (0.15$^\circ$), and 0.99$^\circ$ (0.18$^\circ$), respectively.
+Taking Cr\textit{X}Br as examples, the maximal values of $\theta_K$ ($\theta_F$) for ML Cr\textit{X}Br (\textit{X} = S, Se, Te) are 0.56$^\circ$ (0.06$^\circ$), 0.54$^\circ$ (0.08$^\circ$), and 0.48$^\circ$ (0.09$^\circ$), respectively.
+And the maximal values of $\theta_K$ ($\theta_F$) for BL Cr\textit{X}Br (\textit{X} = S, Se, Te) are 1.04$^\circ$ (0.11$^\circ$), 1.05$^\circ$ (0.15$^\circ$), and 0.93$^\circ$ (0.18$^\circ$), respectively.
 The maximal values of $\theta_K$ and $\theta_F$ as well as the corresponding photon energies for ML and BL Cr\textit{XY} are summarized in Tab.~\ref{tab:MOKF}.
-The Kerr rotation angles $\theta_K$ of ML and BL Cr\textit{XY} are comparable or even larger than that of conventional ferromagnets and some famous 2D ferromagnets, e.g., bcc Fe (-0.5$^\circ$~\cite{Guo1995}), hcp Co (-0.42$^\circ$)~\cite{Antonov2004book}, fcc Ni (-0.25$^\circ$)~\cite{Oppeneer1992}, CrI$_3$ (ML 0.29$^\circ$, trilayer 2.86$^\circ$)~\cite{Huang2017}, CrTe$_2$ (ML 0.24$^\circ$, trilayer -1.76$^\circ$)~\cite{YangXX2021}, CrGeTe$_3$ (ML 0.9$^\circ$, BL 1.5$^\circ$)~\cite{FangY2018}, gray arsenene (ML 0.81$^\circ$, BL 0.14$^\circ$)~\cite{Zhou2017}, blue phosphorene (ML 0.24$^\circ$, BL 0.03$^\circ$)~\cite{Zhou2017}, and InS (ML 0.34$^\circ$)~\cite{Feng2017}.
-In addition, the Faraday rotation angles $\theta_F$ of ML and BL Cr\textit{XY} are also comparable or larger than that of some famous 2D ferromagnets, such as Fe$_n$GeTe$_2$ ($n$ = 3, 4, 5) (50 $\sim$ 220$^\circ/\mu m$)~\cite{YangFGT2021}, CrTe$_2$ (-173$^\circ/\mu m$)~\cite{YangXX2021}, CrI$_3$ (108$^\circ/\mu m$)~\cite{Kumar2019}, and CrGeTe$_3$ ($\sim$ 120$^\circ/\mu m$)~\cite{FangY2018}.
+The Kerr rotation angles $\theta_K$ of ML and BL Cr\textit{XY} are comparable or even larger than that of conventional ferromagnets and some famous 2D ferromagnets, e.g., bcc Fe (-0.5$^\circ$~\cite{Guo1995}), hcp Co (-0.42$^\circ$)~\cite{Antonov2004book}, fcc Ni (-0.25$^\circ$)~\cite{Oppeneer1992}, CrI$_3$ (ML 0.29$^\circ$, trilayer 2.86$^\circ$)~\cite{Huang2017}, CrTe$_2$ (ML 0.24$^\circ$, trilayer -1.76$^\circ$)~\cite{YangXX2021}, CrGeTe$_3$ (BL 0.0007$^\circ$, trilayer 0.002$^\circ$~\cite{Gong2017}), gray arsenene (ML 0.81$^\circ$, BL-AA 0.13$^\circ$, BL-AC 0.14$^\circ$, here AA and AC are stacking patterns.)~\cite{Zhou2017}, blue phosphorene (ML 0.12$^\circ$, BL-AA 0.02$^\circ$, BL-AB 0.03$^\circ$, BL-AC 0.03$^\circ$)~\cite{Zhou2017}, InS (ML 0.34$^\circ$)~\cite{Feng2017}, and Fe$_n$GeTe$_2$ ($n$ = 3, 4, 5) (0.74$^\circ$ $\sim$ 2.07$^\circ$)~\cite{YangFGT2021}.
+In addition, the Faraday rotation angles $\theta_F$ of ML and BL Cr\textit{XY} are also comparable or larger than that of some famous 2D ferromagnets, such as CrI$_3$ (ML 50$^\circ/\mu m$, BL 75$^\circ/\mu m$, trilayer 108$^\circ/\mu m$)~\cite{Kumar2019}, CrTe$_2$ (ML 30 $\sim$ -173$^\circ/\mu m$)~\cite{YangXX2021}, CrGeTe$_3$ (ML 120$^\circ/\mu m$, trilayer 100$^\circ/\mu m$)~\cite{FangY2018}, gray arsenene (ML 137.8$^\circ/\mu m$, BL-AA 9.3$^\circ/\mu m$, BL-AC 10.0$^\circ/\mu m$)~\cite{Zhou2017}, blue phosphorene (ML 18.9$^\circ/\mu m$, BL-AA 1.4$^\circ/\mu m$, BL-AB 2.3$^\circ/\mu m$, BL-AC 2.2$^\circ/\mu m$)~\cite{Zhou2017}, InS (84.3$^\circ/\mu m$)~\cite{Feng2017}, and Fe$_n$GeTe$_2$ ($n$ = 3, 4, 5) (50.28 $\sim$ 222.66$^\circ/\mu m$)~\cite{YangFGT2021}.
+The above magneto-optical data are summarized in Tab.~\ref{tab:Comparison} for a better comparison.

 The Kerr and Faraday rotation angles ($\theta_K$ and $\theta_F$) at a given photon energy are obviously increasing with the thin-film thickness of Cr\textit{XY}, which can be easily seen from Tab.~\ref{tab:MOKF} and Figs.~\ref{fig:MOK} and~\ref{fig:MOF}.
 In order to quantitatively describe the overall trend of Kerr and Faraday spectra, we here introduce a physical quantity called magneto-optical strengths (MOS)~\cite{Feng2017,feng2020,Zhouxiaodong2021}